JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Resilio Sync.md

 * Free version only has One Synchronization Mode (Synced) and can only sync standard folders.
 * Advance folder sync is a Pro feature.
 * Free has No local sync ability
-  * You cannot sync Folder A to Folder B if both folders are on your Ultraseedbox Slot
+  * You cannot sync Folder A to Folder B if both folders are on your Ultra.cc Slot
 * You cannot change permissions once set in the free version you would have to recreate the sync folder from scratch.
 * Free cannot perform selective sync everything inside a selected folder will be synced and a filter cannot be applied